-I'm a major technophile so I usually upgrade my iPhone every year.
+I’m a major technophile so I usually upgrade my iPhone nearly every year.
 When I do, I pass my old one off to my husband, who in-turn passes his old device down to one of the girls.
-Currently in our family we have an iPad, three iPods, four iPhones, and a first generation Kindle, plus each of the girls have a Kindle Fire.
+Currently in our family we have an iPad, six iPhones, and five Kindle Fires.

 Because my daughters and I have such similar taste in music (don’t judge), I decided it would be easier for us to share an iTunes account.
 That way when I bought music it would automatically download onto their devices.

 Setting it up this way, I always know exactly what the girls download, because it is automatically added to my iPhone.
 And if it is something I don’t approve of, I can simply delete it from their device and we talk about why it is inappropriate.

 That system has worked great for us, so when each of the girls received a Kindle Fire for Christmas, I decided we could all share my Amazon account.
 This helped me to also monitor what my daughters were downloading to their Kindles.

 There turned out to be a fatal flaw in that plan.
 Yes, I receive a copy of every book/app they download, but they also receive copies of everything I download.